chrisnorman7/orchard/README.md

 ## Harvesting

 When you harvest fruits, they get added to your basked.
 You can sell the fruits in your basket as well as buy new seeds in the market.
-The prices in the market will fluctuate, but that's just commerce I'm afraid.
+The prices in the market will fluctuate, but that's just commerce, I'm afraid.